fo-od/SimpleEmojis/README.md

 This fork of SimpleEmojis hooks into DiscordSRV, letting you see your emojis in recieved messages from discord!
+It also updates things, replacing Bukkit's deprecated/obsolete APIs with Paper's APIs instead.